Legit-Labs/legitify/docs/policies/gitlab/repository/repository_dismiss_stale_reviews.md

 ---
 layout: default
-title: Repository Dismiss Stale Reviews
+title: Default Branch Doesn't Require New Code Changes After Approval To Be Re-Approved
 parent: Repository Policies
 grand_parent: GitLab Policies
 ---

-## Repository Dismiss Stale Reviews
+## Default Branch Doesn't Require New Code Changes After Approval To Be Re-Approved
 policy name: repository_dismiss_stale_reviews

 severity: LOW

 ### Description
-New code changes after approval are not required to be re-approved
+This security control prevents merging code that was approved but later on changed.
+Turning it on ensures new changes are required to be reviewed again.
+This setting is part of the Merge request approval settings, and hardens the code-review process.
+If turned off - a developer can change the code after approval, and push code that is different from the one that was previously allowed.

 ### Remediation